Ruiqi-CUB/Phylogenomics2023/Phylogenomics_Ruiqi.md

 install software used in the workshop: `conda install -c bioconda orthofinder trimal raxml mafft`

-Install software with Github:`git clone https://github.com/nylander/catfasta2phyml.git` or go to the [Github page](https://github.com/nylander/catfasta2phyml/blob/master/catfasta2phyml.pl) and click Download from the dropdown menu of **...**
+Install software with Github:`git clone https://github.com/nylander/catfasta2phyml.git` or go to the [Github page](https://github.com/nylander/catfasta2phyml/blob/master/catfasta2phyml.pl) and click Download from the dropdown menu of **...** in the top right corner.